These addicting bacon jalapeno poppers are made with just 3 ingredients and insanely easy to make. Perfect party food in less than 1 hour!

 It’s true!
 That’s why it’s important to scrape off the ribs well, if you’re not into very spicy food.

-How to make this tasty appetizer:
+How to make bacon jalapeno poppers:

-STEP 1.
-Prepare the jalapenos
+1. Prepare the jalapeños

 Cut jalapeños in half length-wise and remove the seeds and ribs.